quantprofessionals/eduquant.nl/content/pricing/index.md

 ## Courses

- * Fees start at
+Fees start at

-   * €599 / participant / 4 hour session (basic level)
+   * €299 (excl.
+VAT) / participant / 4 hour session (basic level courses)
-   * €799 / participant / 4 hour session (advanced level)
+   * €449 (excl.
+VAT) / participant / 4 hour session (advanced level courses)

- * Progressive bulk pricing discounts apply for each additional participant on an application
+This is the price for individual applicants.
+Increasing discounts apply for each additional participant of a class on an application, at a cumulative rate of +2.5% for each applicant beyond the first, to a maximum of 15 participants for a full class.
+For example, when booking a full class of 15 participants, a discount of 17.5% on the total fee applies.

  * First-time clients may qualify for additional discounts - [contact us]({{< ref "/#contact" >}} "Contact Us") to hear about your options
  * Off-site locations can be organized at cost on request